RoelYoon/CP-Club-Website-And-API/README.md

 app.listen(<PORT>, "<IP ADDRESS>", ()=>{console.log("Listening at IP <IP ADDRESS> port <PORT>")});
 ```

 On the machine you have chosen as our web server, clone this repoistory using `git clone https://github.com/RoelYoon/CP-Club-Website-And-API.git`.
-Then, `cd` into the cloned repository and install the Node.js dependencies with `npm install` and Python dependencies with `python3 -m pip install -r requirements.txt` (make sure you're working with Python >=3).
+Then, `cd` into the cloned repository and install the Node.js dependencies with `npm install` and Python dependencies with `python3 -m pip install -r requirements.txt` (make sure you're using Python version >=3).

 Finally, run `npm start`, and the web server should start listening for http requests at the specified IP:port.
 If you're using a VM, make sure to keep the process alive even after disconnecting.
 You can do this on Linux using [screen](https://linuxize.com/post/how-to-use-linux-screen/).